GSA/code-gov/README.md

 These files offer information for federal agencies of how to inventory code and place on Code.gov.

+- [Federal Source Code CoP Meeting Minutes](./docs/CoPMeetingMins): This folder contains the notes from our monthly Community of Practice meetings.
+- [Federal Source Code Study](./docs/FederalSourceCodeStudy): This folder contains the Federal Source Code Study (FSCS) and summary documents to be used for upcoming blog posts.
+- [Metadata Schema](./docs/MetadataSchema): This folder contains the notes from our metadata schema workgroup meetings.
+- [UX](./docs/UX): This folder contains Code.gov UX personas.
-- [code_json_generators.md](./docs/code_json_generators.md): A comparison table of code.gov generator/scraper tools
+- [code_json_generators.md](./docs/code_json_generators.md): A comparison table of code.json generator tools.
-- [data_quality_scoring.md](./docs/data_quality_scoring.md): Info on how the code.gov data quality scores are determined
+- [data_quality_scoring.md](./docs/data_quality_scoring.md): Info on how the Code.gov data quality scores are determined.
-- [front_end_guidelines.md](./docs/front_end_guidelines.md): General guidance to follow when developing on the front end
+- [front_end_guidelines.md](./docs/front_end_guidelines.md): General guidance to follow when developing on the front end.
-- [help_wanted.md](./docs/help_wanted.md): Detailed info on our Open Tasks (formerly Help Wanted) and the labels projects need to use in order to display these on code.gov
+- [help_wanted.md](./docs/help_wanted.md): Detailed info on our Open Tasks (formerly Help Wanted) and the labels projects need to use in order to display these on code.gov.
-- [infrastructure.md](./docs/infrastructure.md): This files describes the infrastructure, server space and memory, required to run code.gov.
-It breaks down the server requirements by front-end and different back-end processes
+- [infrastructure.md](./docs/infrastructure.md): Description of the infrastructure, server space and memory, required to run code.gov.
+It breaks down the server requirements by front-end and different back-end processes.
-- [labor_hour_calc.md](./docs/labor_hour_calc.md): Guidance on how agencies can calculate labor hours on open source projects
+- [labor_hour_calc.md](./docs/labor_hour_calc.md): Guidance on how agencies can calculate labor hours on open source projects.
-- [metadata_examples.md](./docs/metadata_examples.md): A showcase of good examples of metadata in current agency code.json files
+- [metadata_examples.md](./docs/metadata_examples.md): A showcase of good examples of metadata in current agency code.json files.
-- [procedures.md](./docs/procedures.md): Administrative procedures for the code.gov team
+- [procedures.md](./docs/procedures.md): Administrative procedures for the Code.gov team
-- [repo-labels.json](./docs/repo-labels.json): A json file that can be used to add the specific GitHub issue labels code.gov uses on their projects
+- [repo-labels.json](./docs/repo-labels.json): A json file that can be used to add the specific GitHub issue labels code.gov uses on their projects.
-- [repository_management.md](./docs/repository_management.md): This is a living document explaining how we collaboratively manage the Code.gov platform repositories
+- [repository_management.md](./docs/repository_management.md): This living document explains how we collaboratively manage the Code.gov platform repositories.
-- [CoPMeetingMins](./docs/CoPMeetingMins): This is a folder containing the notes from our monthly Community of Practice meetings

 ## Questions?